seshues/steam-id-checker/README.md

 ---

-## 🛡️ Skiplist Behavior
+## Skiplist Behavior

 By default, the script skips IDs listed in config/skiplist_profile.json or config/skiplist_group.json.
 To override this behavior, set ignore_skipfile: true in your config file.

 ---

-## 🧪 Output
+## Output

-- ✅ Available IDs are saved in output/valid_profile.json or valid_group.json
+- Available IDs are saved in output/valid_profile.json or valid_group.json
-- ❌ Unavailable IDs are saved in output/invalid_profile.json or invalid_group.json
+- Unavailable IDs are saved in output/invalid_profile.json or invalid_group.json
-- 🧾 Logs are saved to the path defined in log_file. (defaults to folder where script is ran in)
+- Logs are saved to the path defined in log_file. (defaults to folder where script is ran in)

----

-## 🧰 Requirements

-- Python 3.7+
-- aiohttp